 After a successful club career, Nikopolidis retired in 2011, but aside from his exploits for Greece’s two biggest clubs, he was also a hit on the international stage and his country’s biggest moment came in 2004.
 Unfancied Greece, seemingly devoid of big name superstars, shocked the world when they beat hosts Portugal in the opening game of the 2004 European Championships.
 Then unexpectedly made their way to the final where they once more stunned the world!
 Although Nikopolidis conceded four goals in the three group games, he had kept six clean sheets during qualification matches, and kept three clean sheets in the knockout rounds including a 1-0 victory in the final over Portugal again where Nikopolidis made several important saves.
 Greece had won a tournament that Nikopolidis and the rest of the squad had never in their wildest dreams thought they’d win!
 Nikopolidis was also named in the Euro 2004 team of the tournament, I very much doubt he’d seen that coming when the tournament kicked off either, but those clean sheets against France, Czech Republic and Portugal certainly helped!

-Now retired from playing, Nikopolidis has been head coach of the Greek u21 national team since 2015, whilst in 2016 it turned out he was also coaching a team of refugees and migrants in his spare time.
+Now retired from playing, Nikopolidis served as head coach of the Greek u21 national team from 2015-2019, whilst in 2016 it turned out he was also coaching a team of refugees and migrants in his spare time.
 The team is made up of players from countries such as Syria, Yemen, Iraq, and Afghanistan, most of which have been torn apart by war.
 Many of these people are stuck in camps waiting for asylum applications to be processed and Nikopolidis says he is trying to “give them a few hours of happiness”.

 A 2018 study conducted by the International Federation of Football History and Statistics listed Nikopolidis as the 23rd best goalkeeper in the world between 2001 and 2010 out of a list of 76 goalkeepers and I certainly wouldn’t argue against the idea that he was one of the world’s top goalkeepers during that decade.
 I don’t know if Nikopolidis ever received any offers to play abroad, but a keeper of his stature would have surely been at home in any of Europe’s top leagues and might have made an even bigger name for himself too, their loss, however, was the Greek league’s gain.
 Greece’s very own George Clooney of the football field will be remembered throughout Europe for the saves in the Champions League with those two historic Athens clubs, and of course, those three knock-out round clean sheets when Greece stunned everyone to win the European Championships!
 A real goalkeeping mastermind in a country where the beautiful game has not always produced too many high calibre players.